 When you form your LLC in California, you’ll have to pay certain costs to officially register your business with the state.

 In addition to formation and ongoing costs, there will be business expenses like using a registered agent service, building a website, getting business insurance, and so on.
-So, how much does an LLC cost in California?
+So, what’s the total LLC California cost?

 In this guide, we break down the costs associated with forming your LLC, from the California LLC filing fee to LLC upkeep prices and other business expenses.

 When forming your limited liability company (LLC), there are a few different costs that you may incur.
 These include the filing fee, LLC formation service cost, operating agreement draft, and registered agent costs.

 California LLC Filing Fee

 To form an LLC, you must file Articles of Organization with the California Secretary of State.
 The filing fee for the Articles of Organization is $70 online or by mail and $85 in person.
 This is the case regardless of whether you wish to form a domestic or foreign LLC.
 However, the state filing fee now costs $0 until June 30, 2023.
 You will commonly see this fee referred to as the “state fee” or “filing fee.”

 If you choose to use an LLC formation service, you will pay the $70 state fee on top of their service fee.
 Generally, these service fees start around $29 and increase depending on additional services you purchase.

 Most people choose to use an LLC formation service to create their LLC.
 The cost is low and they guarantee that your filing is done correctly.
 Check out our #1 rated LLC service:

 For more details on the formation process, check out our California LLC Formation guide.